tylertank/TaApp/README.md

 # Overview of the TA Application Functionality

 We have now added the functionality to sign in and register with a google account.
 And also started the process of implementing courses into our project.
 Admins can now create, view, edit and delete courses.
 Professors are also able to view a list of course info, without viewing notes.
+To make creating a course as easy as possible for an administrator, We decided instead of having the administrator having to know the professors Name and UnID before creating the course.
+We created a drop down menu for the professor's UnID that displays the professor's full name and UnID.
+This enables the Admin to quickly and easily select which professor is teaching the course.

 # Comments to Evaluators: